jmaver-plume/release-please-monorepo-example/README.md

 # release-please-monorepo-example

-## Adding a new package
+## Adding a New Package

-> [!NOTE]
+This section describes how to add a new package, `foo`, to the monorepo.

-> This description guides you how to add a new package called `foo` to the monorepo.
+### Steps to Add a New Package

-- Add new package to `.release-please-manifest.json`.
+- Add the package to `.release-please-manifest.json`:
 ```
 {
   ...,
   "foo": "0.1.0"
 }
 ```
-- Add new package to `release-please-config.json`.
+- Add the package to `release-please-config.json`.
 ```
 {
   ...